Online Graduate Certificate in Psychology Programs

 Clinical Psychology

-Integrating theory, science, and practice, clinical psychology encompasses many specialities that involve the diagnosis, assessment, and treatment of psychological disorders.
+Clinical psychology integrates theory, science, and practice.
+It encompasses many specialties that diagnose, assess, and treat psychological disorders.
 Coursework focuses on the design and implementation of treatment, wellness promotion, intervention, and the evaluation of treatment outcomes.
-Common careers include counseling in private practice or in healthcare settings.
+Common careers include counseling in private practice or healthcare settings.

 Should I Get a Ph.D. or a Psy.D.?

-While both a doctor of psychology (Psy.D.) and doctor of philosophy in psychology (Ph.D.) train students for psychology careers, the focus differs between degrees, preparing graduates for different types of psychology professions.
+Both a doctor of psychology (Psy.D.) and a doctor of philosophy in psychology (Ph.D.) train students for psychology careers.
+However, they prepare graduates for different psychology professions.

 Psy.D. programs prepare students for clinical work with patients and clients across professional settings, while Ph.D. programs prepare graduates to conduct research and provide various psychological services.
 Graduates with a Psy.D. typically pursue careers as clinical psychologists; graduates with a Ph.D. work as psychology researchers, licensed psychologists, and psychology professors.